 Melt 55g (2 oz) (¼ cup, or ½ stick) of the butter in a pan, stir in the flour until smooth and cook over a low heat for 1 minute.

-Next add the cheese and seasoning and stir until the cheese has melted.
+Next add the cheese and seasoning, and stir until the cheese has melted.

-Stir through the penne and onion, then mix in the tuna, breaking up any large clumps.
+Stir through the penne and onion, then gently mix in the tuna, breaking up any large clumps.
 Spoon into the ovenproof dish.

-Melt the remaining butter in a pan and fry the breadcrumbs until crisp.
+Finally, melt the remaining butter in a pan and fry the breadcrumbs until crisp.
 Scatter over the pasta.